DataDog/hiring-engineers/answers/3_monitoring_data.md

 # Monitoring Data

-### Define thresholds on metrics to monitor and send corresponding alert through email.
+### Define thresholds on metrics to monitor and send corresponding email alerts.

 1. Navigate the Datadog interface: Monitors > New Monitor
-2. Select Metric in the side menu.
+2. Select Metric on the side menu.
 3. Choose Threshold Alert as the detection method.
 4. Define the metric as follows:
     - Metric = **my_check**